bigeasy/paxos/diary.md

 http://stackoverflow.com/questions/5850487/questions-about-paxos-implementation/10151660#10151660

 - stateLog format: round number as key, returns object with time, value, current leader
+    - switched to using Date object as key and including round number in the object

 - figure out what to do after a round ends.
 Currently notifying all learners; should notify all nodes? use proposal ID + round number to distinguish?
 Not sure if all nodes need to know but telling them all *probably* won't hurt...?